nervosnetwork/ckb-demo-ruby/README.md

 First you will need to have [ckb](https://github.com/nervosnetwork/ckb) compiled of course.
 Feel free to just following the official build steps in the README.
 We will customize configs later.

-You will also need [ckb-system-scripts](https://github.com/nervosnetwork/ckb-system-scripts) if you want to use c contracts.
-It's prebuild [here](https://github.com/nervosnetwork/binary/raw/master/contracts/bitcoin_unlock).
-Now only ruby contacts support udt wallet, choose ruby if you want to use udt wallet.
+You will also need [ckb-system-scripts](https://github.com/nervosnetwork/ckb-system-scripts) if you want to use C contracts.
+It's prebuilt [here](https://github.com/nervosnetwork/binary/raw/master/contracts/bitcoin_unlock).
+For now only ruby contacts support udt wallet, choose ruby if you want to use udt wallet.

 You will also need [mruby-contracts](https://github.com/nervosnetwork/mruby-contracts) if you want to use ruby contracts.
 Follow the steps in the README to build it, you will need the generated mruby contract file at `build/argv_source_entry`.